Wolverine V3 Pro is a controller made for players who already know what they want

 And that’s exactly what it’s supposed to be.

-One thought on “Wolverine V3 Pro is a controller made for players who already know what they want
+5 thoughts on “Wolverine V3 Pro is a controller made for players who already know what they want

 Leave a Reply